IFPAC® - 2023

 IFPAC-2023 will also feature comprehensive Pharmaceutical, Biotechnology, Chemical/Petrochemical, and OnSite tracks.

 IFPAC is the essential meeting place for the latest developments in Process Analytical Technology...PAT and Quality by Design...QbD within the Pharmaceutical, Biotechnology and Food Industries.
 IFPAC is known for being a collaborative forum to exchange ideas and network through panel discussions, evening sessions, poster sessions, and the exhibition.
 For over 30 years IFPAC has brought together practitioners from industry, academia and government to discuss new trends in technology, standards, and controls.

 Call for Papers

-The three day forum will focus on the latest developments in Process Analytical Technology...emerging techniques, new applications, instrumentation, software, standards, and a look into the future.
+The four day forum will focus on the latest developments in Process Analytical Technology...emerging techniques, new applications, instrumentation, software, standards, and a look into the future.
 You are cordially invited to submit an abstract for the forum.
 Listed below are some of the topics.